Hereward/kickstart-2018-blog/README.md

 ## <a name="style"></a>File Structure

-The project code all resides inside the imports directory.
+All project code resides in the imports folders which contains separate folders as follows:

+* api
+* components
+* modules
+* scss
+* startup

 I have divided components into different groups in a way that seems intuitive to me:

 * forms
 * layouts